bricebai/bricebai.github.io/x-ing.md

 **A digital social platform dedicated to helping users connect with other skincare enthusiasts and skincare professionals to formulate routines, diagnose issues, and generate closer connections with people who have a shared love of skincare.**

-Although online communities dedicated to skincare exist like various subreddits or forums like acne.org, there is no platform dedicated to more personalized help in discovering skincare products and formulating skincare routines.
+Although online communities dedicated to skincare exist like various subreddits (ex. [/r/SkincareAddiction](https://www.reddit.com/r/SkincareAddiction/)) or forums like [acne.org](https://www.acne.org/forums/), there is no platform dedicated to more personalized help in discovering skincare products and formulating skincare routines.

 Designed for people of all levels of skincare expertise, this platform provides a way for beginners to navigate the confusing skincare landscape while also giving more experienced skincare users the opportunity to develop more personal connections with fellow enthusiasts and provide guidance to those who need it.
 Users will also have the option to easily connect with dermatologists, estheticians, and other skincare professionals for an additional price.